twisted/pydoctor/README.rst

 pydoctor dev
 ^^^^^^^^^^^^

 * Removed the ``--html-write-function-pages`` option.
-Please use the generated Intersphinx inventory (objects.inv) for deep-linking your documentation.
+As a replacement, you can use the generated Intersphinx inventory (objects.inv) for deep-linking your documentation.

 pydoctor 20.12.1
 ^^^^^^^^^^^^^^^^